 C is the code's version;

 D is the data's version.

-Each version is a four-digit year followed by lower-case letters
+Since 1996, each version has been a four-digit year followed by

 Convenience links to